Microsoft Great Plains End Of Life: What You Need To Know

 Perhaps you've heard rumors of Microsoft GP end of life and are worried about Dynamics GP's future.

 As far as we know, Microsoft has committed supporting GP at least through 2028 with three releases every year.
-So, in the foreseeable future, GP will NOT be going away.
+Microsoft recently announced that support and updates for Dynamics GP will end in September 2029.

 The future of Dynamics GP support